JuliaSmoothOptimizers/JSOSuite.jl/docs/src/nls.md

 stats = minimize(F, x0, nres, c, l, l)
 ```

-By default, `JSOSuite.solve` will use a solver tailored for nonlineat least squares problem.
+By default, `JSOSuite.minimize` will use a solver tailored for nonlineat least squares problem.
 Nevertheless, it is also possible to specify the solver to be used.

 ```@example ex1